unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 General information
 -------------------

-MapX is a product of UNEP/GRID-Geneva, a partnership between the United Nations Environment Programme (UNEP), the Swiss Federal Office for the Environment (FOEN), and the University of Geneva (UniGe).
+MapX is a product of GRID-Geneva, a partnership between the United Nations Environment Programme (UNEP), the Swiss Federal Office for the Environment (FOEN), and the University of Geneva (UniGe).
 The platform is operated from Switzerland and adheres to applicable international and local laws, including those set by the United Nations.

 User responsibilities
 ---------------------